 Superfood Feature: The health benefts of Maqui Berry

-I've been waiting for a grand occasion to make a certain summer inspired maqui berry creation (that I've had my eye on for a while) and this weekend appears to be it.
-With friends popping over for dinner on what looks to be a summery weekend, I am soon to recreate a totally delicious raw cheesecake - which of course will end up in subscriber inboxes next week!
+I've been waiting for a grand occasion to make a summer inspired maqui berry creation and this weekend appears to be it.
+With friends popping over for dinner, I am soon to recreate a totally delicious raw cheesecake.

 Firstly though I thought I'd better tell you about the health benefits of maqui berry.
 That would be logical, right?

 The maqui berry is a dark purple berry that is native to the Patagonia region of southern Chile.
 Slightly smaller and deeper in colour than a blueberry, to give you a visual.
 The maqui berry has been a staple food of the Mapuche Indians who reside in this region for centuries.

 Maqui berries are exceptionally high in antioxidants and are said to have one of the highest antioxidant values of any known fruit on earth (good quality commercially purchased powders will have an ORAC score of approximately 70,000µmol per 100g).

 Traditionally the Mapuche Indians would use these berries to heal chronic illnesses, lessen fatigue and improve endurance.
 Today we know the rich purple colour of the berry indicates high levels of the antioxidant anthocyanin.
 Anthocyanin serves to reduce oxidative stress in cells and reduces the risk of heart disease and cancer.
 Furthermore, the antioxidant rich berries support healthy immune function and are loaded with immune-boosting, anti-inflammatory vitamin C.